-These days, I admit to feeling more than a little guilty if I’m not spending every spare minute I have working on my book.
+Some days, I feel more than a little guilty if I’m not spending every spare minute possible working on my book.
 Which is not to say that I do spend every spare minute working on it, just that whenever I do something other than write (which is often), I feel as if I’m somehow betraying something.
 That I’m not really a writer.
 That I don’t want it badly enough.
 That the idea isn’t compelling enough to try to get out on paper.

 But then I look at what I’m working on, and it looks like this: